MSC Cruises announced details of the line’s new itinerary in the Red Sea for the Winter 2021-2022 season.

 To make the trip stress-free, Fly & Cruise packages are available due to a dedicated partnership with Saudi Arabia’s national airline Saudia, a long-time SkyTeam member.
 With Friday night flights from most major European airports and NYC New York, vacationers will arrive in Jeddah the night before the cruise begins.
 Due to the ship’s late departure Saturday evening, there will be enough time to enjoy Jeddah before the voyage departs, making the most of the stay.
 The same variety of return flights awaits passengers for a Saturday morning trip back home offering maximum comfort and peace of mind.

-MSC Virtuosa will also debut in Saudi Arabia as her winter 2021-2022 cruise program in the Arabian Gulf has been enriched with visits to the port of Dammam, visiting AlAhsa oasis (also a UNESCO World Heritage site).
+MSC Virtuosa will also debut in Saudi Arabia as her winter 2021-2022 cruise program in the Arabian Gulf has been enriched with visits to Port Dammam, visiting AlAhsa oasis (also a UNESCO site).
 Virtuosa will spend her first winter cruise season homeporting in Dubai UAE.
 From there, the vessel will sail to the nearby metropolis of Abu Dhabi, on to Sir Bani Yas Island, where passengers will have the opportunity to discover an array of wildlife or bask in the sun on the beaches, all exclusive to MSC on the days which the liners call.
 MSC Virtuosa also calls Doha Qatar before returning to Dubai with an overnight in the port city.